-It is very important that the elderly take care of their skin because they are more susceptible to skin infection and skin disease due to the changes that take place to skin as we age.
-It becomes less supple, thinner and dryer.
-It injures easier and heals more slowly.
-As a result, seniors are prone to skin problems ranging from itching, scaling and mild dryness to grave skin conditions such as infection and ulcerations.
-A severe skin infection or nonhealing wound in the elderly can be very serious, even fatal.
+It is essential that older people take care of the largest organ in the body, our skin.
+As we age, our skin changes.
+It becomes drier, thinner, and less supple.
+Elderly skin also injures more easily and heals more slowly.
+Aging adults are prone to skin problems ranging from itching, scaling and mild dryness, to grave skin conditions such as infection and ulcerations.
+A severe skin infection or non-healing wound in the elderly can be serious and even fatal.

-- Senile Purpura – are the purplish spots that appear most often on the arms and legs due to thinness of the elder person’s skin and frailty of the capillaries and blood vessels just below the surface.
+- Senile Purpura: Purplish spots that appear most often on the arms and legs due to thinness of the person's skin and frailty of the capillaries and blood vessels just below the surface.

-- Stasis Dermatitis – is more common in elderly women than men; it is characterized by dry, itchy skin.
+- Stasis Dermatitis: Dry, itchy skin, which is more common in elderly women than men.

-- Exfoliative Dermatitis – is a more severe form of dermatitis than stasis dermatitis, and is characterized by excessive peeling and shedding of skin.
-It is of particular concern in the elderly because the severe itching can lead to infections.
+- Exfoliative Dermatitis: A more severe form of dermatitis, it is characterized by excessive peeling and shedding of skin, which is of particular concern in the elderly because the severe itching can lead to infections.

-- Skin Infections / Infestations – bacterial infections and parasitic infestation such as scabies or ringworm are common in the elderly.
+- Skin Infections / Infestations: Bacterial infections and parasitic infestations such as scabies or ringworm.

-- Viral skin disorders – such as shingles and herpes zoster.
+- Viral skin disorders: Examples include shingles and herpes zoster.

 In general, the elderly have special skin care needs because aging skin is so thin and dry.
-If it becomes too dry, it is prone to cracking and dermatitis, which allows for penetration of bacteria that can result in infection.
+If their skin becomes too dry, it is prone to cracking and dermatitis, which allows for penetration of bacteria that can result in infection.
 The elderly should: